Hermes

 Blurb

 The self-improving AI agent built by Nous Research.
-The only agent with a built-in learning loop — it creates skills from experience, improves them during use, nudges itself to persist knowledge, and builds a deepening model of who you are across sessions.
+The only agent with a built-in learning loop , it creates skills from experience, improves them during use, nudges itself to persist knowledge, and builds a deepening model of who you are across sessions.

 Summary

-Hermes targets the same problem space as OpenClaw—a always-available assistant across chat surfaces (Telegram, Slack, CLI, etc.) with memory, cron-style scheduling, and skill extensibility.
+Hermes targets the same problem space as OpenClaw: an always-available assistant across chat surfaces (Telegram, Slack, CLI, etc.) with memory, cron-style scheduling, and skill extensibility.
 It integrates Agent Client Protocol so editors like Obsidian can use the agent via plugins (e.g. obsidian-agent-client).
 On Apple Silicon, local runs via Ollama with models such as deepseek and qwen are practical.

 Details

-- Strengths: skill learning loop, multi-channel gateway, Agent Skills portability, ACP for IDE clients, flexible model routing (cloud or Ollama).
+- Strengths: skill learning loop, multi-channel gateway, Agent Skills Framework portability, ACP for IDE clients, flexible model routing (cloud or Ollama).

-- Risks: persistent credentials, messaging exfiltration, autonomous cron/subagent actions—treat as high-trust workload only with explicit sandboxing.
+- Risks: persistent credentials, messaging exfiltration, autonomous cron/subagent actions, treat as high-trust workload only with explicit sandboxing.

 - When hold is OK: isolated experimentation, local-only models, single-user machine with clear data boundaries.